sparkflows/sparkflows-docs/docs/installation-upgrading/configuration/configuring-https-fire.rst

 Generate a Keystore
 -------------------

-As an example you can use the following command for generating the Keystore:
+You can use the following command for generating the Keystore:

 * keytool ....